What Is ALEKS PPL?

 - If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of Towson University's Core Curriculum, the student is exempt from ALEKS.

-- If transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, requirements, then the student is exempt from ALEKS.
+- If transferred coursework is directly equivalent to the specific mathematics course required of the major, or directly equivalent to the prerequisite course for mathematics requirements, then the student is exempt from ALEKS.

 - If AP credit is awarded for Calculus or transferred credit is equivalent to Towson University’s MATH 115 College Algebra or MATH 119 Pre-Calculus (or higher), the student is exempt from ALEKS.

-- If none of the above three cases applies, the student must take ALEKS.
+- If none of the above four cases applies, the student must take ALEKS.

 Even if exempt from ALEKS, the student may choose to take the assessment for their